pragma-org/board/drafts/discussion-items.md

 Please feel free to add items to this list.

-## Organizational
+## Priorities to be discussed ASAP (Next review before board meeting)
+- How often do we meet?
+- How do we manage the open items / the inflow of information we expect to settle?
+- Should we prepare a template for board reports?
+What should be in it?
+Where to store board reports?
+- Do we need a code of conduct?
+- Do we have a bank account?
+If not, who is establishing it?
+(Check with Kaj)
+- Who is monitoring/maintaining the treasury, should we designate a person from the board with it?
 - Establish communication channel that can have a long term archived (email list, archival of discord chats etc.)
 - Establish contact list of board members
+- Should we maintain a blog for news around our projects? / When should we start focusing on Marketing ?
+(Damien : Q3 2024 with Amaru demos & Feedback on the structure of Pragma > Board + Routines + Guidelines)

+## Organizational
 - (Public) calendar of meetings
-- How to reach out to projects?
-- How to keep oversight about people with write access?
-Should we maintain a public committers list?
-- Should we prepare a template for board reports?
-What should be in it?
-Where to store board reports?
 - How to backup our source code to keep independence from GitHub low?
 - Do we support the GDPR/CCPA etc. pp. on our websites, but also for our committers?
 - How to protect PRAGMA trademarks?
 - How to enforce DCO for projects?
 - How to support CCLAs (software grants from companies)?
 - Create a list of infrastructure providers/owned infrastructure
-- Do we need a code of conduct?
+- How to reach out to projects?
+- How to keep oversight about people with write access?
+Should we maintain a public committers list?

 ## Philosophy